opnfv/vswitchperf/docs/testing/user/configguide/installation.rst

 http://www.tuned-project.org/2017/04/27/tuned-2-8-0-released/

-Follow instructions to install the latest tuned-adm onto your system.
+Follow the instructions to install the latest tuned-adm onto your system.
 For current RHEL customers you should already have the most current version.
 You just need to install the cpu-partitioning profile.